© 2024 Melanie White

 Let’s unpack these a bit.

-When we are talking about what is included, it’s tempting to think about features, like workbooks, coaching sessions, etc. And while these are all valuable things, there are ways to describe them that communicate the value clearly.
+When we are talking about what is included, it’s tempting to think about features, like workbooks, coaching sessions, etc. And while these are all valuable things, there are ways to describe them that communicate their value clearly.

 I call this ‘features written as benefits’.
 This is where you list a feature and explain why it’s important.

 Here are two examples:

 I would use this as full descriptive text that goes into detail about what the program includes.

 In keeping with consumer protection law, please make sure you are not promising a result that you can’t deliver.
 Rather, talk about how the feature is intended to help them.